-- 9.6.1 Negative controls: The laboratory should analyze negative controls to ensure that the A-1 is performing properly.
+- 9.6.1 Negative controls: The laboratory should analyze negative controls to ensure that the LTB and EC are performing properly.
 Negative controls should be analyzed whenever a new batch of media or reagents is used.
-On an ongoing basis, the laboratory should perform a negative control every day that samples are analyzed. - 9.6.1.1 Negative controls are conducted by inoculating A-1 with a known negative fecal coliform species (e.g., Enterobacter aerogenes ATCC # 13048) and analyzing as described in Section 12.0.
-Viability of the negative controls should be demonstrated using a non-selective media (e.g., nutrient agar or tryptic soy agar). - 9.6.1.2 If a negative control fails to exhibit the appropriate response, check and/or replace the associated media or reagents, and/or the negative control, and reanalyze the appropriate negative control. - 9.6.2 Positive controls: The laboratory should analyze positive controls to ensure that the A-1 is performing properly.
+On an ongoing basis, the laboratory should perform a negative control every day that samples are analyzed. - 9.6.1.1 Negative controls are conducted by inoculating LTB with a known negative total coliform species (e.g., Pseudomonas ATCC # 27853) and EC with a known negative fecal coliform species (e.g., Enterobacter aerogenes ATCC # 13048) and analyzing as described in Section 12.0.
+Viability of the negative controls should be demonstrated using a non-selective media (e.g., nutrient agar or tryptic soy agar). - 9.6.1.2 If a negative control fails to exhibit the appropriate response, check and/or replace the associated media or reagents, and/or the negative control, and reanalyze the appropriate negative control. - 9.6.2 Positive controls: The laboratory should analyze positive controls to ensure that the LTB and EC are performing properly.
 Positive controls should be analyzed whenever a new batch of media or reagents is used.
 On an ongoing basis, the laboratory should perform a positive control every day that samples are analyzed.
-An OPR sample (Section 9.4) may take the place of a positive control.

-- 9.6.2.1 Positive controls are conducted by inoculating A-1 with a known positive fecal coliform species (e.g., E. coli ATCC # 25922) and analyzing as described in Section 12.0. - 9.6.2.2 If the positive control fails to exhibit the appropriate response, check and/or replace the associated media or reagents, and/or the positive control, and reanalyze the appropriate positive control. - 9.7 Method blank.
+An OPR sample (Section 9.4) may take the place of a positive control. - 9.6.2.1 Positive controls are conducted by inoculating LTB and EC with a known positive fecal coliform species (e.g., E. coli ATCC # 25922) and analyzing as described in Section 12.0. - 9.6.2.2 If the positive control fails to exhibit the appropriate response, check and/or replace the associated media or reagents, and/or the positive control, and reanalyze the appropriate positive control. - 9.7 Method blank.
 Test a 20-mL sterile dilution water sample in the analytical scheme to verify the sterility of equipment, materials, and supplies.
 Absence of growth indicates freedom of contamination from the target organism.
 On an ongoing basis, the laboratory should perform a method blank every day that samples are analyzed. - 9.8 Media sterility check.
-To test sterility of media, subject a representative portion of each batch to incubation at $44.5^{\circ}C \pm 0.2^{\circ}C$ for 24 ± 2 hours and observe for growth.
-With respect to media, a batch is defined as one tube/plate out of 50 in each lot or one tube/plate if the lot contains less than 50 tubes/plates.
+To test sterility of media, subject a representative portion of each batch to incubation at 35°C ± 0.5°C (LTB) or 44.5°C ± 0.2°C (EC) for 48 ± 3 or 24 ± 2 hours respectively and observe for growth.
+With respect to media, a batch is defined as one tube/plate out of 50 in each lot or one tube/plate, if the lot contains less than 50 tubes/plates.
 Absence of growth indicates media sterility.
 On an ongoing basis, the laboratory should perform a media sterility check every day that samples are analyzed.